 - Execution of Objective(s) (300 points)

-- How well did it accomplish the objective(s)?
-Note that rocket failure results in 150 points (half credit – don’t know if payload would have worked or not)
+- Note: That rocket failure results in 150 points (half credit – don’t know if payload would have worked or not)